The 16 Very Best Things to Do in Ironbridge Gorge

 Ironbridge Gorge is my favourite place in the whole of Shropshire, and Ironbridge is one of my favourite villages in the country.
 Much like Hay-on-Wye, it oozes character and individuality.

 Ironbridge resonates with me and fulfils lots of my wants from a location.
-It’s visually stimulating, interesting to photograph, there are plenty of things to do, there’s independent retail and the very best bit about Ironbridge and the Ironbridge Gorge – there’s an industrial past that’s still alive, albeit not as it once was.
+It’s visually stimulating and enjoyable to photograph; there are plenty of things to do; there’s independent retail; and the very best bit about Ironbridge and the Ironbridge Gorge is that its industrial past is still alive, albeit not as it once was.

-My dad is an engineer, and I joined the Royal Navy as a Marine Engineering (Submarines), so I grew up and grew into engineering.
-Engineering and how stuff works have always been something that fascinates me.
+My dad is an engineer, and I joined the Royal Navy as a Marine Engineer (Submarines), so I grew up and grew into engineering.
+Engineering and how things work have always fascinated me.
 And Ironbridge itself contributed to the world we live in today.
-I find it remarkable how under the tourist radar Ironbridge and the Ironbridge Gorge is.
+I find it remarkable how under the tourist radar Ironbridge and the Ironbridge Gorge are.
 Similarly, despite its interest and beauty, Shropshire as a county sits a bit under the radar.

 Ironbridge Gorge encompasses Coalbrookdale, Ironbridge, Jackfield and Coalport from east to west.
 A bit further south, sitting atop the gorge, is Broseley, which we’ll talk about under the Ironbridge Gorge Museums.